The Validity Gap in Health AI Evaluation: A Cross-Sectional Analysis of Benchmark Composition: Results

 Across the six benchmarks, we analyzed 20,034 total queries.
-After excluding 1,327 queries classified as originating from healthcare professionals, the final analytic cohort consisted of 18,707 consumer-facing health queries (93.4\% of the initial sample) (Table~\ref{tab:baseline_characteristics}).
+After excluding 1,327 queries classified as originating from healthcare professionals, the final analytic cohort consisted of 18,707 consumer-facing health queries (93.4\% of the initial sample).
+The population was predominantly adult (89.0\%), English-speaking (96.4\%), and characterized by lay language (93.2\%).
+Most queries (72.7\%) were classified as low-risk, and 91.9\% were single-turn interactions.
+Applying the query profiling taxonomy revealed four systematic blind spots in benchmark composition.

-The study population was predominantly adult (93.6\%) and English-speaking (96.4\%).
-Pediatric- and older-adult–focused queries represented 10.9\% of the corpus.
-Most queries (94.9\%) were phrased in lay language rather than technical terminology.
-However, these aggregate descriptive statistics mask substantial structural variability across datasets.
-Query Profile analysis revealed that the benchmarks cluster into three distinct ``generations'' reflecting the evolution of consumer health information-seeking behavior (Figure~\ref{fig:generations}).